EP 190 . 26 Aug 20

 Mark Twain once said, “Work like you don’t need the money.
 Dance like no one is watching.
 And love like you’ve never been hurt.”
 Seems like Mark Twain knew one of the secrets of Bhagwad Gita.
 Do things without any expectations.
 To explore these philosophical thoughts and connect the dots of the western world to India’s spirituality through dance, I have Ashley Lobo with us Audiogyan.

 Ashley Lobo is considered to be a spearhead of international dance in India.
 His career in performing arts comprises over 35 years of performing, choreographing, and teaching – in India and overseas.
 He trained in Australia at the Bodenweiser Dance Centre and Sydney Dance Company.

 He is the Founder & Artistic Director of The Danceworx Performing Arts Academy (TDX), which is considered to be one of India’s leading institutes for learning international dance and has over 15 studios across New Delhi, NCR and Mumbai.

-He is also the Founder & Artistic Director of Navdhara India Dance Theatre (NIDT), one of India’s premier artistic contemporary dance companies that has toured extensively with their work, performing in USA, Canada, South Africa, Germany, Poland, Israel, Turkey, China, Bahrain, Taiwan and Mexico.
+He is also the Founder & Artistic Director of Navdhara India Dance Theatre (NIDT), one of India’s premier artistic contemporary dance companies that have toured extensively with their work, performing in the USA, Canada, South Africa, Germany, Poland, Israel, Turkey, China, Bahrain, Taiwan, and Mexico.

-Ashley has also been a judge on India’s Dancing Superstar, a competitive dance reality programme on Star Plus, a premium Indian TV channel.
+Ashley has also been a judge on India’s Dancing Superstar, a competitive dance reality program on Star Plus, a premium Indian TV channel.